We stand with Ukraine to help keep people safe. Join us

 6. Unusual sounds on a telephone call

-If you hear interference or strange noises while you’re on a call, this could mean somebody’s recording you or listening in on your conversation.
+If you hear interference or strange noises while on a call, this could mean somebody’s recording you or listening in on your conversation.
 Poor reception and crossed lines can also cause this kind of behavior, but if you find that it happens on every call, it’s time to check for hidden spy apps on Android.

 It’s also a good idea to listen out for similar interference when you’re doing video and voice calls over apps like WhatsApp, Facebook Messenger, and Microsoft Teams when connected to Wi-Fi.
 While you can blame poor-quality phone calls on bad service, communication over Wi-Fi should be much clearer.